kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   }
 };
 {% endprism %}
-`getArticleInfo.onreadystatechange` now runs the function immediately instead of going out and looking for it in our code, which makes the code run  slightly faster.
+`getArticleInfo.onreadystatechange` immediately ran a callback function instead of going out and named function, making the code run slightly faster.
 <a name="logical-and-error"></a>
 <h4 class="h4-guide">Using "&&" generates an error</h4>
 *(NOTE: This section describes how NOT to do `readyState` and `status` checks.
-Developers still perform checks this way but this guide will not do this...this section is just here as a demonstration of what not to do and has no bearing on the examples.
+Developers still this but this AJAX tutorial does not.
+This section is a demonstration of what not to do; it has no bearing on the examples.
 Feel free to <a href="#ajax-request-mouseclick">skip this section and go to "Make an AJAX request with mouseclick"</a>.)*

 Our code checked for the value of `readyState` first, _then_ checked for the server's status code.
 Some developers like to use the logical "AND" operator (&&) to simultaneously check for these values.